 How Far Back Insurers Will Look

 Car insurance claims don’t necessarily stay on your record forever.
-After a certain period, most insurers won’t count them against you.
-The accident or claim may still be on your record, but the insurer may stop using it to determine your rates.
+After a certain period, they won’t count them against you.
+The accident may still be on your record, but the insurer may stop using it to determine your rates.
 In general, this period is about three to five years.
-Some insurers may even consider claims up to ten years later, but this is rare.
+Some providers may look back as far as ten years, but this is rare.

 Your driving record, however, doesn’t always work against you.
-Almost every auto insurance company rewards customers that don’t get into accidents or file claims for a certain period.
+Almost every insurer rewards customers that don’t get into accidents or file for a certain period.
 How much time varies depending on your provider.
 You may see this reward called the “safe driver” or “claims-free discount.”
 For example, State Farm offers a discount for drivers who go accident-free for three years.

 Whether or not you should file a claim depends on the situation and the type of damage that your car has.
-Here’s a breakdown of when you should and shouldn’t file a claim:
+Here’s a breakdown of when you should and shouldn’t file:

 - You either never filed a claim or haven’t in a long time (three years or longer)